jmgurvitch/art-of-data/designing_experiments.md

 2. How might sampling bias affect the results of an experiment?

-3. What might go wrong while conducting an experiment?

      Sampling bias is a bias in which a sample is collected in such a way that some members of the intended population have a lower or higher sampling probability than others.
 It results in a biased sample of a population in which all individuals, or instances, were not equally likely to have been selected, meaning that the conditions of the experiment could be misrepresented by the results.

+3. What might go wrong while conducting an experiment?

+     In addition to irresponsible sampling procedures, a literal infinitude of factors could complicate an experiment's results.
+Our duty as experimenters is to minimize those potential sources of error and, if inevitable, account for them (or at least acknowledge them).

 ## Designing an Experiment
 1. Put these steps in the correct order:
+     - Do background research
      - Ask a precise question
+     - Identify population
      - Identify independent and dependent variables
+     - Identify null and alternative hypotheses
+     - Identify **treatments**
+     - Choose sampling method
      - Identify sample frame
      - Obtain sample to include in experiment
-     - Identify population
-     - Do background research
      - Conduct treatments on **control** and **experimental** groups
-     - Choose sampling method
-     - Identify **treatments**
-     - Identify null and alternative hypotheses
 2. What are some examples of how an experiment can go wrong?
 Refer to specific steps from the list above.
+     Following the same steps as above:
+     - Background research can be flawed and lead you to have an incorrect theoretical background for a project
+     - Your question can be focusing on the wrong phenomenon
+     - You can identify a poor population for your experiment
+     - You can focus on the wrong variables
+     - You can pursue the wrong conjecture
+     - You can develop a flawed treatment that doesn't actually test what you want to test
+     - You can develop a sampling method that is irrelevant for your project
+     - Your sample frame may not have the best subset of the population for your experiment
+     - The sample that you obtain can be flawed or simply the wrong sample for your purposes
+     - You can mess up your treatments (cross contamination, wrong procedure, etc) or mis-record data

 3. How might an error affect the trustworthiness of a study?
 How much *should* an error affect the trustworthiness of a study?

 4. What might a scientist do to prevent such errors?

 5. What does it mean to **double blind** a study?